midnite81/bank-holidays/README.md

 php artisan vendor:publish provider="Midnite81\BankHolidays\BankHolidayServiceProvider"
 ```

+## Limitation

+The UK Government provides the bank holiday json feed, this at the time of writing only includes the
+years between 2015 and 2021.

 ## Http standards

 To adhere to better standards, this package uses the popular and powerful PHP-HTTP library to make HTTP requests.